We examine the best international SIM cards for teachers looking to save money abroad

 They also offer low rates for text messages and data.
 If you know that you will be using significant amounts of data you can use this helpful guide to better plan how much you should purchase.
 The guide breaks down data usage estimates for different types of activities including streaming a video, streaming music, sending text messages, uploading posts and pictures to social media, etc.

-One final point that I like about One SIM Card is that they have been reviewed as one of the best international SIM cards for iPhone users.
+One final point that we like about One SIM Card is that they have been reviewed as one of the best international SIM cards for iPhone users.
 Considering that the iPhone has a comfortable 15% of the total market share for smartphones worldwide that means a significant number of people can benefit using the One SIM card.

-Though it is the cheapest option for calling, texting, and data rates that I came across, unlike some other international SIM card providers they don’t provide you with the SIM card for free.
+Though it is the cheapest option for calling, texting, and data rates that we came across, unlike some other international SIM card providers they don’t provide you with the SIM card for free.
 Instead, you pay for the SIM card which comes loaded with a specified amount of money (usually $10) and then you top up with whatever else amount you would like.
 Other international SIM card providers provide you with the card for free and then you just put whatever amount of money you would like into the top up.

 Who should use an international SIM card?